canonical/cos-proxy-operator/INTEGRATING.md

 The diagrams below illustrate how to integrate `cos-proxy` with `cos-lite` charms to monitor legacy (LMA) charms. `cos-proxy` serves as an intermediary solution, helping to bridge the gap between legacy charms and modern `cos-lite`.
 However, it's essential to note that `cos-proxy` is a **transitional** solution, and whenever possible, you should directly use `grafana-agent`.
 For more information on integrating with `grafana-agent`, refer to the [gagent INTEGRATING documentation](https://github.com/canonical/grafana-agent-operator/blob/main/INTEGRATING.md).

+Please refer to the [`juju exported bundles`](tests/manual/topologies/README.md) to verify the deployment of the below topologies in a test environment.

 **Important Note**: Applications should not be directly linked to `cos-proxy` via the `juju-info` relation.
 Instead, they should interact with a charm similar to`telegraf` for metric collection, which is then handled by `cos-proxy`.